 Frequently Asked Questions

-Do you accept total beginners?
+Do you accept beginners?

-How often will I come for a lesson?
+How often will I have a lesson?

 What ages do you teach?

 What is the difference between taking lessons at a music store, a teacher’s house, and Pfluger-Rock?

 What is a certified teacher and are your teachers certified?

 Are instruments provided?

 How much do lessons cost?

 How do I set up a lesson time?

 What if my teacher misses a lesson?